Join us for an adventure in flavor!

 Asian Cucumber Salad

 It’s a smashed cucumber salad.
-Yes, you heard it right, you smash that cucumber a little before tossing it with a dressing that is sweet, tangy, and tad bit spicy.
+Yes, you heard it right!
+First, I smash the cucumber a bit to give it a unique texture.
+Then, I simply toss it with a dressing that’s sweet, tangy, and just a little spicy.

 This cool and refreshing Smashed Asian Cucumber Salad packs a lot of flavor, and is a great easy side dish for many of your favorite Asian mains.

-Salads are a great supplement to any meal, and enhance the dining experience.
+I’ve always believed that salads are the perfect addition to any meal.
 From regular Caesar Salad and Cucumber Tomato Salad, to more elaborate Gado Gado or Greek Steak Salad, they are such crowd pleasers.

-We love to add the crunch of cucumber to all of our salads, be it any cuisine.
-Today we wanted cucumber to be the star, in our favorite Asian theme.
+I love to add the crunch of cucumber to all of our salads, be it any cuisine.
+Today I wanted cucumber to be the star, in our favorite Asian theme.

 What is Smashed Cucumber Salad?

-The smashing process, a classic Chinese technique, cracks the skin and leaves uneven surfaces that are better at absorbing the dressing.
-To smash a cucumber, Chinese chefs and home cooks normally use a cleaver.
-If you don’t have one, you can use a rolling pin or a meat mallet.
-The cracked cucumbers are cut into bite sized pieces and then marinated in a tangy, savory dressing.
+The smashing technique, a classic Chinese method, cracks the cucumber skin, making it better at soaking up the dressing.
+To smash a cucumber, Chinese cooks typically use a cleaver, but you can use a rolling pin or meat mallet if you don’t have one.
+After smashing, the cucumbers are cut into bite-sized pieces and marinated in a tangy, savory dressing.

 This cool and refreshing Smashed Asian Cucumber Salad packs a lot of flavor, and is a great easy side dish for many of your favorite Asian mains.

-Persian cucumbers, Turkish, or English cucumbers are ideal for their flavor, thin skin, and minimal seeds.
-Japanese mini cucumbers or Thai cucumbers will also work very well.
+I’ve found that Persian cucumbers, Turkish cucumbers, or English cucumbers are perfect for this salad.
+Their flavor is great, they have thin skin, and fewer seeds.
+Japanese mini cucumbers or Thai cucumbers are also excellent options.

-• Cucumbers – Today we used English cucumbers.
+• Cucumbers – Today I used English cucumbers.

 • Scallions – Only use the green part as garnish for extra crunch and freshness.